juanifioren/django-oidc-provider/README.md

 `django-oidc-provider` can help you providing out of the box all the endpoints, data and logic needed to add OpenID Connect (and OAuth2) capabilities to your Django projects.

-Support for Python 3 and 2.
-Also latest versions of django.
+Support for Python 3.2, also latest 4.* versions of django.

 [Read documentation for more info.](http://django-oidc-provider.readthedocs.org/)